Why The Red Pill Movement is Here to Stay

 Some may scoff at that advice and think, “Duhh, that’s common sense.
 Who HASN’T figured that out?”
 But a deep probe into TRP community would reveal the majority of members are guys who’ve rarely, if ever, received high-quality guidance from strong male figures.
 The RPers with remarkable professional and personal success (they certainly exist, the membership is quite diverse) were either fortunate enough to have been reared well or attained their wisdom through bitter experience.
 This is precisely why The Red Pill is burgeoning and its misrepresentation so tragic: the anguish some Western men are experiencing is real.
-Men of all ages are fumbling about in their lives without any real understanding of how the world works or how to best operate within it.
+Men of all ages are fumbling about in their lives with no understanding of how the world truly works or how to best operate within it.

 The stellar Red Pill content goes beyond dating and advises men to be bold, gritty, calculated risk-takers in all facets of their lives.
 If men looking to make something of themselves have no idea that their journey will involve drudgery, sacrifice, painful inner work, and stiff competition (some of whom are ruthless and/or come from privileged backgrounds), is it any wonder they’re wilting the moment hardships arise?
 How shocking is it really that we have man-children losing themselves in nihilism, addictions, and digital escapism?